Skip to main content Skip to navigation

 Research interests

 My doctoral research focuses on everyday perceptions of intra-state inequality and their relationship with the broader international system.
-More specifically, I am interested in whether subjective experiences of economic polarization within a hegemon influence its ability to act as the primary regulator of liberal international order.
-Exploring this question, my research revolves around the hegemonic projects of Pax Britannica and Pax Americana as I aim at contributing to the literature on the outward effects of domestic, intra-state dynamics on hegemony and the stability of world order.
+More specifically, I am interested in whether non-elite experiences of economic polarization within a hegemon influence its ability to act as the primary regulator of liberal international order.
+Exploring this question, my research revolves around the hegemonic transition from Pax Britannica to Pax Americana as I aim to contribute to the literature on the outward effects of domestic, intra-state dynamics on hegemony and the stability of world order.

-My research has an obvious historical dimension, and I remain keen on exploring questions that are typically considered the domain of Political Science using archival research methods.
-As such, in my PhD project, I deploy a historicist approach whereby the socio-political meaning of inequality is contextualised and by which the relative importance of functional, individual, and other forms of economic inequality become objects of research.
+My research has an obvious historical dimension, and I remain keen to explore questions that are typically considered the domain of political science using archival research methods.
+As such, in my PhD project, I deploy a historicist approach whereby the socio-political meaning of inequality is contextualised so that accounts of the mundane experiences of economic inequality become objects of research.
 Hence, my research interests include:

 • Historical International Political Economy